-We have audited the financial statements of the Broward County Aviation Department (the BCAD) of Broward County, Florida, as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the BCAD's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Broward County Aviation Fund (the BCAF), an enterprise fund of Broward County, Florida (the County), as of and for the year ended September 30, 2023, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the BCAD as of September 30, 2022, and the changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the BCAF, an enterprise fund of the County, as of September 30, 2023, and the changes in its financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.